brice-thomas2209/sr-software-engineer-fe/README.md

 ## TODO

-* Have a closer look at responsivity
+* Have a closer look at responsivity, replace media query with breakpoint-sass
 * Need to work on accesibility and add focusable element and skip to ui
 * Refine the UI to make selection easier
 * Add more information on the project card and marker popup